robgha01/Client/README.md

 - `/src`: Contains the source code for the Key Value Tags Editor.
   - `/DataEditors`: Contains the data editor components.
     - `KeyValueTagsDataEditor.cs`: The main data editor class that registers the property editor with Umbraco.
-    - `KeyValueTagsConfiguration.cs`: Configuration model for the property editor.
   - `/ValueConverters`: Contains the value converters.
     - `KeyValueTagsValueConverter.cs`: Converts the stored JSON data to strongly typed objects.
     - `KeyValueTagItem.cs`: Model class representing each item in the editor.